First Signs logo

 • special educators

 The composition of the “team” is contingent on the presenting needs of the child.
 Through observation, evaluation, and study, physicians and parents can work together to identify the unique needs of each child.
 Accordingly, any specialists involved and treatments implemented should be determined by those unique needs.
-More detailed information about each of these specialties can be found in our guest column, “Putting together your child’s treatment team,” by author and parent Mitzi Waltz.

 Parents and physicians seeking information about area specialists can contact the local office of the ARC, a national organization “of and for people with mental retardation and related developmental disabilities and their families.”

-A parent of a child with an autism spectrum disorder notes, “It is a team approach.
+A parent of a child with autism spectrum disorder notes, “It is a team approach.
 It’s the parents, it’s the doctors, it’s the therapists all working together.
 You know the goal, to get the child to be better than he is today.”

 Back to top